By Ryan Rodriguez

 Graduating ΦBK from Earlham College in 2013, Hall’s degree in political science and government has propelled him into Colorado’s outdoor recreation industry with additional missions of saving the environment and promoting sustainable and healthy living.

 “I am thrilled to join OEDIT and partner with Colorado communities, and our world-class business and NGO leadership,” said Hall in a press release announcing his new position.

 His credentials make him more than suited to the task.
-Prior to joining OREC and OEDIT, Hall served as director for The Trust for Public Land where he oversaw conservation strategies, advocacy, and government relations.
+Prior to joining OREC and OEDIT, Hall served as conservation finance director for The Trust for Public Land where he oversaw conservation strategies, advocacy, and government relations.
 He also served as vice president for The Trust for Public Land Action Fund, a nonprofit organization supporting land and nature conservation.
 Previous roles include his time as senior advisor on climate and conservation for Michael Bloomberg’s 2020 presidential campaign, as well as director of external affairs and senior advisor for Colorado Governor John Hickenlooper.

 In 2020 alone, consumers spent $9.6 billion in Colorado’s outdoor recreation industry.
 The industry also contributed 120,000 positions to the job market.
 As Hall explained, “92-3% of Coloradans recreate outdoors every year, so it’s one of those things that unify the state in a really powerful way.”